scottgit/Infinium/README.md

 ## FAQ

 ### How can I write a story or leave a comment?

 You will first need to sign-up for an account.
 Once you are logged in, you will have access to all features on the website, which include writing a story or leaving a comment.

-### How can I follow my favourite writers?
+### How can I follow my favorite writers?

 See a story you like?
 You can click on the follow link at the top of any story page to begin following that writer.

 ## Links

-Your destiny awaits...follow this link to enter Infinium:
+Your destiny awaits... follow this link to enter Infinium:

 https://infinium.herokuapp.com/

 ## Contributing

 * Dale Sakamoto - DaleTsakamoto @ GitHub
 * Michael Jensen - Mjensen24 @ GitHub
+* Rhys Previte - Preezey24 @ GitHub
 * Scott Smith - scottgit @ GitHub
-* Rhys Previte - Preezey24 @ GitHub